Approach

 When an LP asks "how did you arrive at this investment decision?" you need an answer that holds up.
 If AI played a role, you need to show what role it played.

-A proper audit trail for AI-assisted decisions captures three things: what data went into the AI, what the AI produced, and what the human did with that output.
-This is not a technology problem.
-Most AI tools can log this information.
+A proper audit trail captures three things: what data went into the AI, what the AI produced, and what the human did with the output.
+This is not a tech problem.
+Most AI tools can log this.
 It is a process problem.
-Your team needs to know that AI interactions related to investment decisions must be preserved, and the tools need to make that preservation automatic rather than relying on someone to remember to save a screenshot.
+Your team needs to know that AI interactions tied to investment decisions must be kept, and the tools need to make that automatic, not dependent on someone remembering to save a screenshot.

 "We can never make AIs into our friends, but we can make them into trustworthy services."